No results for ""

 We illustrate this with a simple example of an outcome , such as experiment revenue, and a covariate , such as pre-experiment revenue.

-In this example, there is a strong linear relationship between them for both treatment and control arms, shown in the scatter plot on the left below:
+In this example, there is a strong linear relationship between them for both treatment and control variations, shown in the scatter plot on the left below:

 Left: A scatter plot of outcome versus covariate with sample mean prediction lines.
 Right: A density plot of errors relative to control mean, showing large variance.